openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/action_detection.rst

 Action Detection  model
 ================================

-This live example shows how to easily train, validate, optimize and export spatio-temporal action detection model on the subset of `JHMDB <http://jhmdb.is.tue.mpg.de/>`_.
+This live example shows how to easily train and validate for spatio-temporal action detection model on the subset of `JHMDB <http://jhmdb.is.tue.mpg.de/>`_.

 .. note::